 - Losses command a much bigger real estate in our brain

-Certainty Effect: We underestimate the likelihood of highly likely scenarios.
+We underestimate the likelihood of highly likely scenarios

-Expectation Principle: The Possibility and Certainty Effect together explains how people don’t make decisions based on the weighed value of the outcomes but more to the psychological feeling that winning and losing give us.
-This means:
+The Possibility and Certainty Effect together explains how people don’t make decisions based on the weighted value of the outcomes, but more to the psychological feeling that winning and losing give us.

 - We are scared large likely gain might not happen and will accept much smaller but sure gains

 - We overestimate very small chances of winning huge.
 And we buy lottery tickets.